-Madrid is a buzzing city all year round, but the rhythm and activities vary from one season to another.
+When is the best time to visit Madrid?
+It’s a buzzing city all year round, but the rhythm and activities vary from one season to another.
 It is an appealing destination with something interesting going on no matter when you go.

 That being said, Madrid is such a diverse and multicultural city that it really depends on your preferences.
 Whether you like warm temperatures and titillation or fresh air with no crowds, you will enjoy Madrid at any time.

 Late spring and early fall are the best times for visiting Madrid.
 From late March to late October, Spain benefits from daylight saving time so days are extremely long.
 To give you an idea, from mid-June to mid-July the sun sets at 22:00, allowing plenty of time to visit the city.

 Additionally, temperatures are usually mild and it’s a pleasure to walk around the Madrid de los Austrias, the oldest part of town, or the Barrio de Salamanca where you can find the best shops.